It's a sheer thrill and delight to have you with us here on the EIB network today.

 And I, for one, am sick of their stupid studies trying to convince our kids that they have no chance when their parents are hoping just the opposite.

-Liberals once again working at odds with parents.
+Liberals, once again, working at odds with parents.

-Everybody knows that parents want a better life for their kids than they had for themselves, regardless of the nature of that life.
+Everybody knows that parents want a better life for their kids than they had for themselves, regardless the nature of that life.

-And here come a bunch of pointy-headed intellectual elites dousing cold water on hopes and on dreams, actually telling people in the United States of America, they don't have a prayer.
+And here come a bunch of pointy-headed intellectual elites dousing cold water on hopes and on dreams, actually telling people in the United States of America they don't have a prayer and that they want to have a prayer, they got to go somewhere else in the world.

 People outside America, as we see, daily are risking their lives to access, even illegally, the very real rags to riches American dream.